Bind-ERP/BindERP-CSharp/docs/WebHooksApi.md

 <a name="webhooksaddwebhooksubscriptions"></a>
 # **WebHooksAddWebHookSubscriptions**
-> Object WebHooksAddWebHookSubscriptions (NewWebHookSubscription webHookSubscription)
+> Object WebHooksAddWebHookSubscriptions (NewWebHookSubscription newWebHookSubscription)

 Suscribirse a un WebHook